Home / Use Cases / Situations / Luxury Home Privacy

 Deed recordings are immediately public

-When you close on a property, the county recorder files the deed within days.
-This filing includes your full legal name, the property address, and in most counties the sale price.
-Data brokers begin scraping these records and updating profiles before you've finished unpacking.
+The county files your deed within days of closing — full legal name, property address, and in most counties the sale price.
+Brokers scrape these records and update profiles before you've finished unpacking.

 Property value signals wealth

-People-search sites increasingly display estimated home values alongside owner names.
-A $3M property purchase tells anyone searching your name that you have significant assets and exactly where they're located.
-This combination of verified address and wealth signal makes high-value property owners attractive targets for solicitation and worse.
+People-search sites now display estimated home values next to owner names.
+A $3M purchase tells anyone searching your name that you have significant assets — and exactly where they live.
+Verified address plus wealth signal makes you a target.

 LLCs and trusts don't fully shield you

-Buying through an LLC or trust can keep your name off the deed in some states.
-But if your name appears on the entity's state registration, or if you previously owned property under your own name at a nearby address, data brokers can connect the dots.
-Entity purchases help with future records, but they don't remove existing broker listings.
+An LLC or trust can keep your name off the deed in some states.
+But if you appear on entity registration, or previously owned a nearby property under your name, brokers connect the dots.
+Entities help with future records — they don't clear existing ones.

 Every household member gets connected to the address

-Data brokers link family members by shared address.
-Once your property purchase is indexed, your spouse, adult children, and other household members appear as "associated people" at that address.
-Your property investment becomes part of everyone's broker profile who lives there.
+Brokers link family by shared address.
+Once the purchase is indexed, your spouse, adult children, and other household members appear as "associated people" at the address.
+The investment becomes part of everyone's listing.

-See which broker sites link your name to your property records and home address.
+See which sites link your name to your property records and home address.

 Remove the connection between your name and your address